 The formal application is a two-part process:

-- Part 1: Completion of the preliminary application form
+- Part 1 - completion of preliminary application

 Following an initial enquiry, an eligible applicant will be invited to complete and submit a preliminary application form.
 This form will focus on Wales specific information which will include your business plan for Wales and details of predicted or actual demand for your qualifications.